 Attorneys Who Understand Their Clients

 The American Trucking Association reported that the number of truck operators in Pennsylvania and across the United States exceeds 3.5 million.
 If you are one of them, then this is for you.
 Many hours behind the wheel of a big rig takes its toll on your body and mind.
 However, you are equally as vulnerable when you are not on the road.
+Consulting a truck injury lawyer can help you understand your rights and options.

 The Bureau of Labor Statistics says fatality rates among truck drivers are higher than in any other occupation.
 You might be surprised to learn that road accidents are not the most significant hazards you will encounter.
+A dedicated truck injury lawyer and workers compensation lawyer has the experience to handle severe injury claims from both truck and car accidents, fighting for the full compensation you deserve.

 According to the Bureau of Labor Statistics, the following injuries cause a significant number of lost workdays in the trucking industry, regardless of whether you operate a tractor-trailer or a delivery vehicle: